flytrapdev/chip8-emulator/README.md

 | Super Neat Boy        | Leaf counter doesn't appear              |

 ## Issues
-- The program is singlethreaded, meaning rendering can slow the emulation down
+- The program is singlethreaded, meaning rendering can slow the emulation down.
-- Certain elements disappear when sprite wrapping is disabled (e.g. super neat boy leaf counter)
+- Certain elements disappear when sprite wrapping is disabled (e.g. super neat boy leaf counter).
+- main.cpp contains SDL2 rendering code, which should be placed in a seperate file.
+- Certain C functions should be replaced with equivalent C++ ones.

 ## Licencing
 I've licenced the emulator under the terms of the MIT Licence